 Curriculum & Requirements

-The minor, administered by the Department of Mechanical Engineering, is open to all students of the University and offers a broad introduction to mechanical engineering.
+The minor, administered by the Department of Mechanical Engineering and offers a broad introduction to mechanical engineering.

 Students must complete a minimum of six courses as follows: